puttadharani/cardiovascular-risk-prediction/README.md

 Interpretability: To enhance the project's clinical relevance, models may be designed to provide explanations or feature importance rankings to healthcare professionals, explaining why a specific prediction was made.

-Deployment: Once a reliable model is developed, it can be integrated into healthcare systems to assist in early risk assessment.
-Healthcare providers can use the model to identify individuals at high risk of CVD and recommend appropriate interventions.

 Continuous Monitoring: To ensure the model's accuracy and relevance, it's essential to periodically update the model with new data and reevaluate its performance.